 9. Angular 2+ or React JS

-Even though I know Android basics, I have yet to publish any Android apps, maybe 2019 will change that.
-If you want to learn Android in 2019, you can check The Complete Android N Developer Course, one of the better course to learn Android.
+Even though I know Android basics, I have yet to publish any Android apps, maybe 2022 will change that.
+If you want to learn Android in 2022, you can check The Complete Android N Developer Course, one of the better courses to learn Android.

 If you need more choices then I have also shortlisted some Android online courses to refresh my knowledge and get to the next level.
 If you are also in the same boat then you may find them useful as well.

-I am not sure if I will get time to look other Big data technologies but its seriously good stuff and along with DevOps and Machine Learning, Big Data is probably the hottest technology at this moment.
+I am not sure if I will get time to look at other Big data technologies but it's seriously good stuff and along with DevOps and Machine Learning, Big Data is probably the hottest technology at this moment.